BhavikNaik/Library-Management/README.md

 # MERN-Library_Management_System
+### I Bhavik, has contributed the frontend in this project with React.js
 ### A library management system designed to handle the basic operations of a library - issues and returns.

  ![image](https://user-images.githubusercontent.com/72610095/204927390-7d85d46c-878a-43f1-bb67-a812215ebba9.png)